 Now, imagine you are also in that room with all these different professionals.
-Imagine the conversations about developing destinations, how to access international markets or track the effectiveness of a marketing campaign.
+Imagine the conversations about developing destinations, how to access international markets, track the effectiveness of a marketing campaign and the like.
 In these rich and often impassioned discussions, the cost/benefit analysis of tourism is front and center.
 Many people focus on the economic power of tourism to add living wage jobs and bring vitality to rural and remote communities.
-Others key in on the costs and challenges of developing tourism experiences.
+Others key in on the costs and challenges for developing tourism experiences.
 Money is certainly a part of the conversation, but in Oregon it's always about much more than money.
-The stakeholders that make up the Oregon tourism industry care deeply for their communities-the diverse people, the complex histories, the natural places and systems, and the arts and culture that are woven together to make them who they are.
-We have a deep respect and affinity for all of Oregon, from the mountain ranges to the rivers and the salmon that swim in them, from the parks to the museums and staff and volunteers that run them.
-We are on a mission to share their stories, inspiring others to experience and respect them too.
+The stakeholders that make up the tourism industry care deeply for their communities, the environment and Oregon cultures.
+We are on a mission to share-and protect-Oregon.
+We love all the wonders of Oregon, from culinary delights in Portland to backcountry hut touring in the Wallowas to kayaking on the Willamette River, and that means we need to protect them and share their stories with the world, so others will love and protect them too.